saasitech/SAASi/README.md

 ## Motivation

+In the competitive SAAS sector, determining the optimal pricing strategy is crucial yet challenging, often leading to high development and marketing costs.

-Wondering if your SAAS offer is optimal and still competitive?
-Saasi is a tool that integrates with Stripe payments, enabling you to create and manage flexible pricing pages effortlessly.
-With Saasi, you can conduct live pricing trials to find the optimal pricing strategy for your SAAS startup.
+Saasi addresses this challenge by facilitating the easy creation and management of adaptable pricing pages.
+This tool allows you to conduct real-time pricing experiments, efficiently pinpointing the most effective pricing strategy for your SAAS startup.

 <p align="center">
   <a href="#features"><strong>Features</strong></a> ·